Saving money for a much-needed vacation doesn’t have to feel like torture with these life hacks to save money.

 (I would know- she almost ruined my dark chocolate habit.
 Not to worry though- I saved it by remembering how yummy chocolate is)

-2. Use SMART goal setting
+2. Use SMART goal setting for hacking your life

+SMART goal setting is one secret life hack to save money.
 Get clear on your savings goal with the SMART goal-setting method for the best success.
 The SMART criteria are backed by science and proven to increase the probability of achieving your goals.